The Scheffler Shuffle: Follow the New WM Phoenix Open Champion's Fancy Footwork

 Stand up and grab a club and try this demonstration.

 I’m certainly not saying Scottie needs to move like that to turn.
 What I am saying is that most amateurs do.
-He’s the hottest player in the world and winning the Masters by 5.
-Back in 2014 he had that move and he obviously employs it still today.
+Back in 2014, he had that move and he obviously employs it still today.
 It allows him to make a very aggressive turn without a lot of strain on his body.

 When we release the feet, we alleviate some of the pull between the lower and upper body.
 Letting go of that strain is very good for the average golfer.
 It will allow you to turn through the shot more efficiently.
 The next time you go to the practice range I want you to try the Scheffler Shuffle.